restify/clients/README.md

 #### Timings

-Request timings are available under the `req.getTimings()` in milliseconds:
+Request timings are available under the `req.getTimings()` or emitted from the client via a `timings` event in milliseconds:

 ```javascript
 {